sjkim1971/Machbase_R_Analytics/README.md

 # SensorAnalyticsR

-This source code repository is for an example of R analytics with Machbase DBMS.
+This source code repository is an example of R analytics with Machbase DBMS.

 calendarHeatmap.R   # HeatMap R Library
 cleansing.sql  # data cleasing SQL for Machbase